-- 14 This is a heritage management and education project to enhance a walking track and to assist the control of pest animals and weeds on a 125ha block on the edge of Tararua Forest Park.
-The block is part of Ecological Site KO17 and is almost entirely covered with native bush, including patches of primary forest on steep faces that escaped logging. - 15 As such it is a valuable part of an evolving 'mountains to the sea' ecological corridor that has the potential to link the wilderness of the Tararua Ranges to Kāpiti Island via the Ōtaki River.
-The block provides habitat for keystone species such as kereru, and has resident populations of many native forest bird species including tomtit, whitehead, kereru, rifleman and bellbird. - With Council support, the landowners have maintained a 3km track leading to the site of a failed hydro-electric scheme on the Pukeatua Stream.
-The track provides access for pest animal control, and proved a lifeline during the recent extended closure of Ōtaki Gorge Road, when it became part of the only foot access to Ōtaki Forks. - 17 The landowners plan to enhance the track's potential as an attraction for daywalkers by installing professional interpretation signs with information about the flora, fauna and history of the area.
-They hope to raise money in support of pest animal and weed control by inviting donations from track users. - 18 The applicants are dedicated conservationists who have already spent large sums of money protecting and restoring biodiversity on their land.
-They are seeking a contribution of \$3,800 out of a project cost of \$7,700 to subsidise track clearance required after recent storms, design and installation of interpretation signs and purchase of pest animal control bait.
+- 32 This is a Natural Heritage Management Project to assist the control of pest animals and weeds on a 125ha block on the edge of Tararua Forest Park.
+The block is part of Ecological Site K017 and is almost entirely covered by native bush, including primary forest on steep faces that escaped logging. - 33 As such it is a valuable part of an evolving 'mountains to the sea' ecological corridor that has the potential to link the wilderness of the Tararua Ranges to Kāpiti Island via the Ōtaki River.
+The block provides habitat for keystone species such as kereru, and has resident populations of many native forest bird species including tomtit, whitehead, rifleman and bellbird. - 34 Pest animal control on this block complements intensive control on adjacent Department of Conservation land conducted as part of 'Project Kākā', an innovative ecological management initiative designed to improve biodiversity in selected areas of the Tararua Forest Park. - 35 The applicants are dedicated conservationists who have already spent large sums protecting and restoring biodiversity on their land.
+They are seeking a contribution of \$3,850 toward the \$8,000 cost of extending and maintaining an existing 3km network of bait stations and traps to control possums, stoats and rats. - 36 This project meets the Heritage Fund criteria for natural heritage management.

-19 This project meets the Heritage Fund criteria, and will result in improved access to and information about heritage features in Ōtaki Gorge, a popular visitor attraction of the district.
 Therefore it is recommended that funds are granted as requested.